Florida Wrongful Death Case For Slain NSU Professor

 Linda Morrisey says in her suit that the management company and condo association should have done background checks on Tundidor Sr. If they had, they would have discovered numerous evictions and a murder-for-hire charge in his past.
 These would have disqualified him from renting the Morrisseys’ townhouse.

 After a dispute about Tundidor Sr.’s failure to pay a security deposit, the Tundidors are accused of stabbing Joseph Morrissey to death and setting the townhouse on fire.
 Mrs. Morrisey escaped the house with the couple’s 5-year-old son.

-Source: Miami Herald “Widow of slain NSU professor files civil suit” July 17, 2010
+Source: Florida Herald “Widow of slain NSU professor files civil suit” July 17, 2010